Contact Centre Future Trends: 2023 and Beyond

 While speech and voice analytics may sound like similar pieces of software, they perform distinct functions:

-• Speech analytics: This software records conversations to analyse phonetics — picking up specific keywords and transcribing what is said.
+- Speech analytics: This software records conversations to analyse phonetics — picking up specific keywords and transcribing what is said.
 The vocabulary the system is programmed to recognise may be limited to a few words or the whole dictionary.

 Analytics and insights

-Even with the help of new and innovative software, contact centres are always looking for ways to improve, and currently, this includes:
+Even with the help of new and innovative software, contact centres are always looking for ways to improve, and this includes:

-• Visualisation of how their operations are performing
+- Visualisation of how their operations are performing

-• Gaining a better understanding of their customers
+- Gaining a better understanding of their customers

 Increasing automation